-Of the more than 27 million U.S. businesses in operation, an incredible 99 percent are small businesses with fewer than 500 employees.
+Of the more than 28 million U.S. businesses in operation, an incredible 99 percent are small businesses with fewer than 500 employees.
 These smaller firms are arguably the most vulnerable to emergencies.
-In fact, nearly 40 percent of small businesses close following a disaster.
-This is proof that small businesses need to be effectively prepared for any crises that may hit.
+In fact, more than 40 percent of small businesses never reopen following a disaster.

-While emergencies affect smaller organizations differently from their larger counterparts, there is always plenty to be learned from crises that hit the nation’s name-brand companies.
+While emergencies affect smaller organizations differently from their larger counterparts, there is always plenty to be learned from crises that hit the nation’s big-brand companies.

 Let’s take a look at some of the most well-known crisis management case studies from the last several years, as well as what we can learn from them:

 In late 2013, an IT security blogger broke a huge story: Target’s IT systems had been hacked, exposing the personal data of up to 110 million customers.
 Target issued a statement the following day and posted a video with more details on its website.
 The company apologized, explained how the hack had happened, and offered free credit monitoring for affected customers.

 Unfortunately, there were a few key problems with Target’s response.
 First, it responded before its management was fully aware of the scope and cause of the problem.
 This forced Target to later walk back some of its statements, including the number of customers whose information was hacked.
 In the eyes of the consumer, it made Target seem unprepared, unprofessional, and even a bit suspicious.

 Second, Target posted the message from its CEO to its website and then later realized it was not garnering many views.
 That was because most consumers were taking to social media—not to the website—to gather information, air complaints and interact with the company.